Behind Bars, Mentally Ill Inmates Are Often Punished For Their Symptoms

 On the responsibility the correctional officers have

 In many, many places the corrections officers are really seen and used as the eyes and ears of the clinicians.
 And so the psychiatrists and the psychologists will come to the officers and say, "Who are your sickest people?
 Who needs to be sent out to the state hospital for treatment or who needs to go to our inpatient clinic inside the jail or prison?"
-And it puts the corrections officers in an odd position, both because they're forced to can play this dual role of caretaker and enforcer, but, more complicated than that, is the fact that they really don't have the training. ...
+And it puts the corrections officers in an odd position, both because they're forced to play this dual role of caretaker and enforcer, but, more complicated than that, is the fact that they really don't have the training. ...
 They haven't been given, in most cases, training to, say, identify schizophrenia versus depression.
 And because of, privacy rules, of HIPAA rules, they don't have access in most cases to the prisoners medical records.
 So they're responsible for caring for somebody, but they don't necessarily know what they're supposed to be looking for or what to do if they see a particular behavior.

 Sam Briger and Mooj Zadie produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Scott Hensley adapted it for the Web.